-Insert the column onto the flexible coupling and tighten the flexible coupling nuts and lockwashers (E) to 20 ft-lbs.
-If you removed the steering shaft from the column flange, tighten the flange pinch bolt to 30 ft-lbs.
+If you removed the detachable flange from the intermediate steering shaft, orient the flange to the chalk marks on the parts and install the flange from the steering shaft.
+Tighten the flange pinch bolt to 30 ft-lbs.
+Install the flange onto the flexible coupling and tighten the flexible coupling nuts and lockwashers (E) to 20 ft-lbs.
 If you unfastened the column at the pot joint connection, reassemble the intermediate shaft to the column and torque the nut (#64) and the bolt (#63) to 30 ft-lbs.